 Insulin regulation can come from synthetic subcutaneous insulin or oral hypoglycemic medication.
 Counting carbohydrates is typically used to determine how much insulin should be given to cover a meal.

 When the body becomes stressed from an illness or infection, hyperglycemia can occur.
-This is caused by the body releasing couterregulatory hormones and pro inflammatory cytokines that enhance glycogenolysis and gluconeogenesis.
+This is caused by the body releasing counterregulatory hormones and pro inflammatory cytokines that enhance glycogenolysis and gluconeogenesis.

 Steroids come in a variety of forms.
 However, the effect on glucose in the body is similar by reducing glucose effect on certain cells and stimulating gluconeogenesis.